Pablomfm/Intracranial_Hemorrhages/readme.txt

 		2. Check the pandas datatype and the a priori variable type of the dataset variables.
 		3. Exploring and making a statistical description of the a priori predictor variables.

+    	· '5.1 Inferential Statistics - Hypothesis Contrasts (R)': this Notebook is designed to do an statistical analysis following the standards of biostatistics for multiple variables (False Discovery Rate - FDR correction of p-values was included):

+		1. Load dataset and metadata.
+		2. Assumption of normality.
+		3. Correlation analysis.
+		4. Statistical tests: hypothesis contrasts.